Routing Connections Through the On-Premise Agent

 - Wasabi

-You can also enable all supported types of routing through the Agent configuration file.
-Edit the configuration file and set the integrations value to "all".
+To enable every supported routing type at once, edit the Agent configuration file and set integrations to "all".

-Agent-routed connections address common security concerns by keeping the internal server fully private.
-The server does not listen on the public internet and remains protected from scanning, brute-force attempts, and protocol-level attacks.
+Agent-routed connections keep the internal server fully private.
+The server does not listen on the public internet and is not exposed to scanning, brute-force attempts, or protocol-level attacks.
 All outbound connections originate from the Agent host, which you control inside your environment.

-You maintain full control over which internal systems the Agent can access.
+You retain full control over which internal systems the Agent can access.
 Authentication, encryption, and access controls remain unchanged, and Files.com never requires inbound access to your private network.

 Get The File Orchestration Platform Today